hatemosphere/protonvpn-wg-config-generate/README.md

 ## Requirements

 - Go 1.24 or higher
-- ProtonVPN account with Plus subscription (for P2P servers)
+- ProtonVPN account with Plus or ProtonMail subscription (free tier servers are excluded)

 ## Security Notes